yactouat/agentic-rag-demo/README.md

 systemctl --user status agentic-rag.service
 ```

-... here we are giving read and write permissions to our regular user on the service file, and read permissions to everyone else

 - to stop the service => `systemctl --user stop agentic-rag.service`
 - we are now ready to let the CI/CD pipeline do its magic 🚀